fusedio/fused-docs/docs/reference/fused/_project.md

 **Arguments**:

 - `how` - The manner of doing the join.
-Currently  Defaults to &quot;inner&quot;.
+Currently  Defaults to "inner".
 - `left_tables` - The names of the attribute tables on the left side to include in the join.
 - `right_tables` - The names of the attribute tables on the left side to include in the join.
 - `left_cache_locally` - Whether to cache the left dataset locally in the join.
 Defaults to False.